Texas Christian University

 Texas Christian University (TCU) is a private research university in Fort Worth, Texas, United States.
 It was established in 1873 by brothers Addison and Randolph Clark as the AddRan Male & Female College.
 It is affiliated with the Christian Church (Disciples of Christ).

 The campus is located on 302 acre about 4 miles (6.5 km) from downtown Fort Worth.
 The university consists of nine constituent colleges and schools.
-It is classified among "R2: Doctoral Universities – High research activity".
+It is classified among "R2: Doctoral Universities – High research spending and doctorate production".
 According to the National Science Foundation, the university received approximately $24 million in research and development funding for fiscal year 2023, ranking it 284th in the nation for research revenue and expenditures.

-TCU's mascot is Superfrog, based on the Texas state reptile: the horned frog.
-For most varsity sports, TCU competes in the Big 12 conference of the NCAA's Division I. As of fall 2025, the university enrolled 12,980 students, with 11,152 being undergraduates.
+TCU's mascot is Superfrog, based on the Texas state reptile, the horned frog.
+For most varsity sports, TCU competes in the Big 12 Conference of the NCAA's Division I. As of fall 2025, the university enrolled 12,980 students, with 11,152 being undergraduates.